Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q1: What is the default port Splunk runs on?**

-*We just asked this question for the Linux version.
+*Hint: We just asked this question for the Linux version.
 I guess it could use different ports.
 But why would it?
 It doesn't!*

 <details>
   <summary>Spoiler warning: Answer</summary>